the abc formula

 What if no one takes my op-ed?

 Be patient.
-You might need to offer your op-ed to multiple outlets before someone decides to publisher it, and you can always tweak the op-ed to make it more news-y, tying the article to something that happened in the news that day or week.
+You might need to offer your op-ed to multiple outlets before someone decides to publish it, and you can always tweak the op-ed to make it more news-y, tying the article to something that happened in the news that day or week.

 Should I hyperlink?